mattvenn/minecraft-pi/pixel_art/pixel_art.md

 You can test this works by iterating through the data structure.
 Iterating means stepping through it.
-In this case you'll be using a `for loop` because it does something for each item in the list.
+In this case you'll be using a `for loop` because it runs the indented code _for_ each item in the list.

 ~~~ { .python }
 for row in pixels: